-My analytical work has recently focused on Haydn's instrumental music, in a series of journal articles as well as two chapters in the book on minor-key symphonies.
+My analytical work has recently focused on the instrumental music of Haydn, Mozart, Vaňhal and Clementi.
 In this work I am interested in the adaptation and application of the new theories of musical form that have emerged from North American in recent years.

 I am currently planning a monograph on ‘national music’ in Britain which aims to redefine the field by returning to musically literate modes of understanding and continuous traditions of interpretation, developing them analytically and critically.
-This book will offer a corrective to what seems to me the exaggerated contextualism and constructivism prevalent in current scholarship in music history and cultural nationalism in music.
 The book will discuss the music of Hubert Parry, Edward Elgar, Frederick Delius, Ralph Vaughan Williams, Gustav Holst, Herbert Howells, Ivor Gurney and Gerald Finzi, amongst others.

 I have given invited research presentations at the Institute for Historical Research, the Conference of the American Society for Eighteenth-Century Studies, Jesus College Oxford, Durham University, Cardiff University, University College Dublin, Queen's University Belfast, the University of Huddersfield, the University of Surrey and Anglia Polytechnic University.